 Ticketed event: $50.00 advanced registration and $60.00 on site registration

-Many people think innovation, idea generation and the creative process comes natural.
+Many people think innovation, idea generation, and the creative process come naturally.
 The truth is these processes can be learned and enhanced with practice.
 Inventors like Thomas Edison and Steve Jobs were exemplary innovators who used a problem-solving process called “design thinking” to revolutionize entire industries and establish an enviable competitive advantage for their companies.
 Design Thinking refers to design-specific cognitive activities that designers apply during the process of designing.
 It is a methodology that is fast becoming a mainstay in business strategy all around the world.
-Centered around creativity, empathy, and putting the user's needs as the heart of the problem, Design Thinking is seen as an important tool for driving innovation and sustained business growth.
+Centered around creativity, empathy, and putting the user's needs at the heart of the problem, Design Thinking is seen as an important tool for driving innovation and sustained business growth.
 As the "business of innovation" becomes increasingly important to strategic decision makers in all sectors and industries, it is necessary for design thinking to become ingrained in the engineer’s mindset.
 Therefore, the design thinking culture should be integrated across the engineering curriculum beyond the capstone design experience.
 This half-day workshop is designed for STEM deans & professors who wish to learn about design thinking and how to integrate it in the curriculum.
 It is meant to give participants a full cycle through the design-thinking process in as short time as possible.

 Mrs. Lueny Morell P.E.